jacobdbt2100/Data-Analytics/README.md

 **DQL (Data Query Language):** query and retrieve data.
 - SELECT: retrieves data from tables

-### 3.6 Terms in SQL Databases
+### 3.6 SQL Databases Terms

-**DELETE** removes specific rows from a table using a condition. **TRUNCATE** removes all rows from a table.
+- **DELETE** removes specific rows from a table using a condition. **TRUNCATE** removes all rows from a table.

-**UNION and UNION ALL** are used to combine the result sets of two or more SELECT statements. **UNION** removes duplicate rows from the combined result set. **UNION ALL** includes all rows, including duplicates.
+- **UNION and UNION ALL** are used to combine the result sets of two or more SELECT statements. **UNION** removes duplicate rows from the combined result set. **UNION ALL** includes all rows, including duplicates.

-**Transaction** is a sequence of SQL statements that are executed as a single logical unit of work.
+- **Transaction** is a sequence of SQL statements that are executed as a single logical unit of work.
 It ensures data consistency and integrity by either committing all changes or rolling them back if an error occurs.

-**ACID in database transactions:** Atomicity, Consistency, Isolation, and Durability.
+- **ACID in database transactions:** Atomicity, Consistency, Isolation, and Durability.
 It is a set of properties that guarantee reliable processing of database transactions.

-**Stored Procedure** is a saved set of SQL commands that perform a specific task like retrieving, inserting, updating, or deleting data, and can be executed repeatedly.
+- **Stored Procedure** is a saved set of SQL commands that perform a specific task like retrieving, inserting, updating, or deleting data, and can be executed repeatedly.
 Can be with or without **parameters**.

-**View** is a virtual table based on the result of an SQL statement.
+- **View** is a virtual table based on the result of an SQL statement.
 A **materialized view** is a physical copy of the view's result set stored in the database, which is updated periodically.

-**Data Warehouse** is a large, centralized repository that stores and manages data from various sources designed for efficient analysis and reporting.
+- **Data Warehouse** is a large, centralized repository that stores and manages data from various sources designed for efficient analysis and reporting.

-**Candidate key** is a set of one or more columns that could potentially become the primary key.
+- **Candidate key** is a set of one or more columns that could potentially become the primary key.

-**Primary key** is a chosen candidate key that uniquely identifies a row in a table.
+- **Primary key** is a chosen candidate key that uniquely identifies a row in a table.

-**COALESCE** returns the first non-null expression from a list of expressions.
+- **COALESCE** returns the first non-null expression from a list of expressions.
 It is often used to handle null values effectively.

-**ROW_NUMBER()** assigns a unique incremental number to each row in the result set.
+- **ROW_NUMBER()** assigns a unique incremental number to each row in the result set.

 ## 4. Power BI